 Students will not be allowed to automatically take a failed journalism course more than two times.
-Once you have failed a journalism course twice, you will not be allowed to enroll in that course for 12 months.
-Once you have waited 12 months after failing a course twice, you may make an appeal to the professor teaching the course to be allowed to enroll a third time.
+Once you have failed a journalism course twice, you will not be allowed to enroll in that course for one calendar year after the date you received the second failing grade.
+Once a student has waited one calendar year after failing a course twice, the student may submit a written appeal to the director to be approved to enroll a third time.
+Students will not be allowed to re-take a failed journalism course more than three times.